csdms/bmi/paper/paper.md

 While CSDMS currently supports the four languages listed in Table 1, a BMI can be created for any language.
 BMI is a community-driven standard;
-contributions that follow the contributor code of conduct are welcomed, and are acknowledged in the repository and the documentation.
+contributions that follow the contributor code of conduct listed in the main BMI repository are welcomed, and are acknowledged in the repository and the documentation.

 # Acknowledgements